Jump to a section

 Which comes first: invoice or purchase order?

-The purchase order initiates the transaction and is preceded by the invoice once goods or services are rendered to the customer’s satisfaction.
+The purchase order comes first to initiate the transaction, and the invoice follows once the goods or services have been delivered satisfactorily.

 Can the invoice be more than the purchase order?